Mahavira: Renunciation

 At age thirty, Mahavira abandoned royal life and left his home and family to live an ascetic life in the pursuit of spiritual awakening.
 He undertook severe fasts and bodily mortifications, meditated under the Ashoka tree, and discarded his clothes.
-The Acharanga Sutra has a graphic description of his hardships and self-mortification.
+The Ācārāṅga Sūtra has a graphic description of his hardships and self-mortification.
 According to the Kalpa Sūtra, Mahavira spent the first forty-two monsoons of his life in Astikagrama, Champapuri, Prstichampa, Vaishali, Vanijagrama, Nalanda, Mithila, Bhadrika, Alabhika, Panitabhumi, Shravasti, and Pawapuri.
 He is said to have lived in Rajagriha during the rainy season of the forty-first year of his ascetic life, which is traditionally dated to 491 BCE.

 Omniscience

-According to traditional accounts, Mahavira achieved Kevala Jnana (omniscience, or infinite knowledge) under a Sāla tree on the bank of the River Rijubalika near Jrimbhikagrama at age 43 after twelve years of rigorous penance.
+According to traditional accounts, Mahavira achieved Kevala Jnana (omniscience, or infinite knowledge) under a Sāla tree on the bank of the River Rijuvalika near Jrimbhikagrama at age 43 after twelve years of rigorous penance.
 The details of the event are described in the Jain Uttar-purāņa and Harivamśa-purāņa texts.
-The Acharanga Sutra describes Mahavira as all-seeing.
+The Ācārāṅga Sūtra describes Mahavira as all-seeing.
 The Sutrakritanga expands it to all-knowing, and describes his other qualities.
 Jains believe that Mahavira had a most auspicious body (paramaudārika śarīra) and was free from eighteen imperfections when he attained omniscience.
 According to the Śvētāmbara, he traveled throughout India to teach his philosophy for thirty years after attaining omniscience.
 However, the Digambara believe that he remained in his Samavasarana and delivered sermons to his followers.

 Disciples

-Jain texts document eleven Brahmins as Mahavira's first disciples, traditionally known as the eleven Ganadharas.
-Indrabhuti Gautama is believed to have been their leader, and the others included Agnibhuti, Vayubhuti, Akampita, Arya Vyakta, Sudharman, Manditaputra, Mauryaputra, Acalabhraataa, Metraya, and Prabhasa.
+Jain texts document eleven Brahmanas as Mahavira's first disciples, traditionally known as the eleven Ganadharas.
+Indrabhuti Gautama is believed to have been their leader, the others were named: Agnibhuti, Vayubhuti, Akampita, Arya Vyakta, Sudharman, Manditaputra, Mauryaputra, Acalabhraataa, Metraya, and Prabhasa.
 The Ganadharas are believed to have remembered and to have verbally transmitted Mahavira's teachings after his death.
 His teachings became known as Gani-Pidaga, or the Jain Agamas.
 According to Kalpa Sutra, Mahavira had 14,000 sadhus (male ascetic devotees), 36,000 sadhvis (female ascetics), 159,000 sravakas (male lay followers), and 318,000 sravikas (female lay followers).
 Jain tradition mentions Srenika and Kunika of Haryanka dynasty (popularly known as Bimbisara and Ajatashatru) and Chetaka of Videha as his royal followers.
 Mahavira initiated his mendicants with the mahavratas (Five Vows).
 He delivered fifty-five pravachana (recitations) and a set of lectures (Uttaraadhyayana-sutra).
 Chandana is believed to be the leader of female monastic order.